 Chester Career College’s Associate of Applied Science Degree (AAS) has its foundation in technical as well as general education.
 The program consists of general education courses which, coupled with sound technical education, will assist students in achieving their full potential in the workplace.
 The A.A.S.
 Degree is intended to provide general educational skills to the technically trained student.
 This program is designed to help meet the general education requirements necessary in many technical and allied health professions.

 Operating Room Technicians, also called scrubs, assist in surgical operations under the supervision of surgeons, registered nurses, or other surgical personnel.
 Operating Room Technicians are members of operating room teams.
 They help prepare the operation room by setting up surgical instruments and equipment, sterile drapes, and sterile solutions.
 They assemble both sterile and non-sterile equipment, as well as adjust and check it to ensure it is working properly.
 During surgery, technologists pass instruments and other sterile instruments to surgeons and surgeon assistants.
 They may hold retractors, cut sutures, and help count sponges, needles, supplies, and instruments.
 Operating Room Technicians may help transfer patients to the recovery room and clean and restock the operating room.

 The objective of the Surgical Technology Program is to provide graduates with the technical ability, skills and knowledge that will enable them to qualify for entry-level employment as a member of the healthcare team in hospital or surgical center operating rooms.
 Students receive training in the essentials of healthcare, surgical instrumentation, anatomy, physiology, medical language and pharmacology.
 Graduates will be prepared for entry level employment as an Operating Room Technician.
-A degree will be awarded up successful completion of this program.
+A degree will be awarded upon successful completion of this program.

 - Help prepare operating room